General Information about Australia for Visitors - Commerce

 You will find Post Offices in most suburbs and towns, open from 9:00am to 5:00pm, Monday-Friday, with some open on Saturday from 9:00am -11:30am.
 In rural areas and villages the general store often provides standard postal services.

 Australia Post offices provide a range of postal services (land, sea, air and express), stationery and office related products, and quality souvenir and gift products.
 You'll find everything from local scenic postcards through to CDs, DVDs, cassettes and calendars of the natives.
-Plus of course; money orders, stamps (domestic .60 cents, international from .95 cents), envelopes, satchels and delivery boxes of all sizes!
+Plus of course; money orders, stamps (domestic $1, international from $2), envelopes, satchels and delivery boxes of all sizes.

-Calls to Australia: The telecommunications country code for Australia is 61.
+Calls to Australia: The telecommunications country code to Australia is 61.

 STD (area codes)

-To call an Australian landline telephone number dial your country's international access code, + 61 + the STD code + the phone number.
+To call an Australian landline telephone number from outside Australia, dial your location's international access code, + 61 + the STD code + the phone number.
 If you see a zero before the STD code, ignore it.
-EG: 61 + (02) + xxxx xxxx becomes 61 + 2 + xxxx xxxx.
+E.G.: + 61 + (02) + xxxx xxxx, becomes + 61 + 2 + xxxx xxxx.
 Some businesses will show their telephone number as (xx) xx xxx xxx for convenience.